LittleLi-zx/LittleLi-zx/README.md

 ### 👨🏻‍💻 About Me

-- 🔭 I’m currently learning Go and Java.
+- 🔭 I’m currently learning C++ and Go.
 - 🤔 Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 Studying Computer Science and computer programming.
 - 💼 Back-end developer and front-end web developer.